-Finding Gran means finding her way safely through the woods with only a compass, her wits and a mysterious, possibly magical marra mamba stone to guide her.
+Finding Gran means winding her way safely through the woods with only a compass, her wits and a mysterious, possibly magical, marra mamba stone to guide her.

-During her journey, Shannon faces bad weather, injuries, hunger, thirst, and lots of wild animals – some nice and some not so nice.
+During her journey, Shannon faces bad weather, injuries, hunger, thirst, and wild animals—some nice and some not so nice.
 And she uncovers secrets about her family and herself.
-(Cover art by Natalie Simone.)

 Praise for Shannon’s Odyssey

 “This is such a great book.
 I love the creative story.
 I read this book in 4 days.
 Shannon’s personality I have to admit is a lot like mine.” — Noah

 “What a great book!
 It’s well written, and the storyline had me staying up late.
 Her descriptions of animal communication were very much like what I’ve experienced.
 I’ve already recommended it to my nieces and my friend’s granddaughters.
 Adults will like this book too.
 I did!” — Wicked Good Witch of Metrowest

 “I just want to say your book is the best chapter book I’ve ever read.
 I love the detail in your story.
 When I read the beginning of the book I couldn’t stop reading.
 I ended up reading more than ten chapters.
 That’s how good the book is.
 It made me cry at some parts and made me rush because I was nervous.
 I kept saying to myself what’s going to happen, what’s going to happen and then when I know what happens I’m relieved.
 Again, best book ever!!!” — CEMA

 When the terrain allowed, Shannon and the wolf padded along side by side.
 Otherwise, Jenniva led, staying as true as possible to Shannon’s frequent compass readings.

 After one compass check, Jenniva veered off the northwest line in Shannon’s head.

 “What are you doing?”